MojoJojo86/Paw/docs/Home/ProstatePelvis.md

 ### 2. OAR Contouring

-!> ***Avoid if the overlap looks fine.***
+!> ***Avoid below if the overlap looks fine.***

-If struggling with bowel and rectal doses it is possible to create the following structures.
+> If struggling with bowel and rectal doses it is possible to create the following structures.

   1. ***Rectum_in_74***
      > * Boolean Rectum and 74Gy structure to leave an overlap of these.